Your Planning Guide to 2025 Taxes

 Retirement Savings Contributions

-The 401(k) contribution limit is rising by $500, to $23,500.
-The overall savings limit, referred to as the 415 limit, is also increasing $1,000 to $70,000.
+The 401(k) contribution limit has risen by $500, to $23,500.
+The overall savings limit, referred to as the 415 limit, has also increased $1,000 to $70,000.
 This includes your own savings plus any matching or profit-sharing contributions from your employer.
-While catch-up contributions for participants aged 50 and up will remain at $7,500, the IRS is introducing a new “super catch-up” contribution limit for older employees.
-Beginning in 2025, individuals aged 60-63 can contribute an additional $3,750 to their employer-sponsored retirement plans, for a total catch-up amount of $11,250.
+While catch-up contributions for participants aged 50 and up remain at $7,500, the IRS has introduced a new “super catch-up” contribution limit for older employees.
+New in 2025, individuals aged 60-63 can contribute an additional $3,750 to their employer-sponsored retirement plans, for a total catch-up amount of $11,250.

 Takeaway: Make sure you assess your retirement contributions to ensure you’re maximizing your benefits.
-Keep in mind the phaseout ranges have changed; couples with income over $246,000 (and singles over $165,000) will not be eligible to contribute to a Roth IRA next year.
-Barring any legislative or other changes, remains an option for those over the applicable income levels.
+Keep in mind the phaseout ranges have changed; couples with income over $246,000 (and singles over $165,000) are not eligible to contribute to a Roth IRA in 2025.
+Barring any legislative or other changes, it remains an option for those under the applicable income levels.

 Social Security

-Social Security and Supplemental Security Income (SSI) benefits will increase 2.5% in 2025, an average increase of almost $48 per month.
+Social Security and Supplemental Security Income (SSI) benefits have increased 2.5% in 2025, an average increase of almost $48 per month.
 This adjustment is notably smaller when compared to the recent years’ 5-8% increases that were in response to high inflation.

 Takeaway: While inflation has slowed compared to the start of 2024, prices continue to be higher than previous years and may require you to review your cash flow strategy for the year to come.